The Short Answer:

 What Is The Statute of Limitations?

 The statute of limitations is a law that gives an individual a set amount of time to file a lawsuit against another individual.
-Every state has a law in regards to the amount of time you have to file a lawsuit after an injury.
-In Tennessee, you have exactly one year to file after the date the accident occurred.
+Every state has a law regarding the amount of time you have to file a lawsuit after an injury.
+In Tennessee, you have exactly 1 year to file after the date the accident occurred.
 In order to better understand the statute of limitations in Tennessee, you can review Section 28-3-104, which contains further details.

 Statute of limitations disclaimer: Claims and legal matters have statutes of limitations and other deadlines that injured victims must heed to if seeking compensation for damages.
 If an individual fails to comply with the set time periods, their claim may be dismissed.
 For this reason, it’s imperative to speak with an experienced attorney immediately after an accident to know the time periods for your specific situation.

 Waiting to sue for the damages and injuries you have suffered as a result of someone else’s careless actions is risky.
-If you wait to sue the other driver and miss the deadline to file a lawsuit, you will significantly impact your chances of obtaining a potential compensation award.
+If you wait to sue the other driver and miss the deadline to file a lawsuit, you will likely lose your chance of obtaining a compensation award.
 This is a dangerous decision when you’ve been injured in a car wreck.

 Compensation can cover a wide variety of expenses, which is why it’s in your best interest to file a claim before the deadline.
 Our personal injury lawyers can review every aspect of your case and see what legal options are available.